Disturbance rejection control barrier functions

 {\textit{\textbf{Case 1.
 Safety under non-differentiable disturbances}}}

-We compare the HOCBF \cite{xiao2021high}, the DRCBFs and the aDRCBFs under non-differentiable disturbances.
-The disturbances are $d_u(t) = -4+8\omega_1 +\sin(5t),d_m(t) = -4 + 8\omega_2 +0.5\cos(10t)$, where $\omega_1$ and $\omega_2$ are uniformly distributed random signals and $\omega_1,\omega_2 \in [0,1]$.
-The results of these three CBF strategies are presented in Fig. \ref{fig:case1_combined}.
-Figure \ref{fig:case1_a} shows that under all three CBF approaches, the speed of the following vehicle initially reaches the desired speed.
-Subsequently, the vehicle slows down under the influence of the relaxation variable $\tilde{\delta}$.
-However, as shown by the red line in Fig. \ref{fig:case1_b}, the HOCBF method fails to maintain the safety distance.
-In contrast, both DRCBF and aDRCBF approaches successfully guarantee $D \geq D_{min}$ for all $t\geq0$.
+We compare HOCBF \cite{xiao2021high}, {\wxyr kDRCBF} and {\wxyr rDRCBF} under non-differentiable disturbances.
+The disturbances are $d_u(t) = -4+8\omega_1 +\sin(5t),d_m(t) = -4 + 8\omega_2 +0.5\cos(10t)$, where $\omega_1$ and $\omega_2$ are {\wxyr bounded random signals.} The results are presented in Fig. \ref{fig:case1_combined}.
+Figure \ref{fig:case1_a} shows that under all three CBF approaches, the speed of the following vehicle initially reaches the desired speed, and subsequently slows down {\wxyr when the slack variable works.} However, as shown by the red line in Fig. \ref{fig:case1_b}, HOCBF fails to maintain the safety distance.
+In contrast, both {\wxyr kDRCBF} and {\wxyr rDRCBF} successfully guarantee $D \geq D_{min}$ for all $t\geq0$.

 {{\textbf{\textit{Case 2.
 Safety under differentiable disturbances}}}}